saikumaru/pythonanywhere/readme.md

 Building the app on Pythonanywhere
 1. Get into web tab and create your first python app.
+Choose below options, with rest of the default options.
-Choose below options (a)Flask framework
+(a)Flask framework
 (b) Python version 3.10
-With rest of the default options

 2. Navigate to files tab and under "mysite" directory you will find the pre-initialized python file "flask_app.py"